Reading time: 6 min.

 The psychological stress of hairline recession is often felt more in women than men, possibly due to the societal pressure surrounding hair and attractiveness.
 This results in women seeking treatment more than men [12].

-If you’re feeling self-conscious about your receding hairline, there are things you can do to disguise or treat the condition.
+If you’re feeling self-conscious about your receding or thinning hairline, there are things you can do to disguise or treat the condition.
 Here are some of the most popular female hairline recession treatments.

 Restyle your hair